Introduction

 - Hold a bachelor´s degree or equivalent education of minimum 3 years duration/180 ECTS

 - Have at least 2 years of relevant full-time work experience.
+Relevant work experience must be related to work on democracy or human rights in an organization or in a public or private enterprise.
 If you have only part time work experience, this must be converted to equivalize full-time, e.g. a 50% position must have at least 4 years duration

 Required documentation

-Non-Norwegian applicants: You must attach the following documents, stating that you fulfil the admission criteria:
+Non-Norwegian applicants: You must attach the following documents, stating that you fulfil the admission criteria.
+All of the documents listed below must be submitted before we can process your application:

 - Transcript of records including a description of the grading scale used